Victoria was notified of 11 new cases of coronavirus yesterday.

 Exposure sites are regularly reviewed based on intelligence and evidence, following case interviews.

-This brings the total number of vaccine doses administered by the Department as of yesterday to 494,037.
+This brings the total number of vaccine doses administered at state-commissioned services to 650,878.

 Anyone with COVID-19 symptoms, or who is a primary close contact, must not attend a vaccination centre.